 - When “dipping” your card in the machine, you have the strip up and to the left.

-I tend to put the recipe in the window, but I do not think that is mandatory.
-I do it so they know how long I have been there.
+I usually place the recipe in the window, but I don’t think that is necessary.
+I do this because parking enforcement knows I have been there for less than 30 days.

 Before your train arrives in Sturtevant